Amazon, Facebook, Google, Apple CEOs getting heat from Congress on competition

 The companies face legal and political offensives on multiplying fronts, from Congress, the Trump administration, federal and state regulators and European watchdogs.
 The Justice Department and the Federal Trade Commission have been investigating the four companies' practices.

-Each company has a distinct profile and sets its widening footprint in specific markets, and each tech titan has his own approach and story to tell.
+Each company has a distinct profile and each tech titan has his own approach and story to tell.

 For Bezos, who presides over an e-commerce empire and ventures in cloud computing, personal "smart" tech and beyond, it will be his first-ever appearance before Congress.